An extended version of this post first appeared in Loyalty Management Magazine, Q2 2018.

 That you should measure the impact of your efforts goes without saying.
 But when looking at a wider loyalty strategy, there are some unique things to consider.

 First, make sure your KPIs aren’t too narrow; instead, look at the impact of your loyalty and CX initiatives across business functions.

-That could be an increase in referred customers, an uptick in the number of product categories members purchase from, even a reduction in calls to your support center – exactly what you measure will depend on your business goals and the mechanics you’ve put in place.
+That could be an increase in referred customers, an uptick in the number of product categories members purchase from, even a reduction in calls to your support centre – exactly what you measure will depend on your business goals and the mechanics you’ve put in place.